KevinGalassi/franka_driver/README.md

 # franka_driver
 Franka Controllers ready to use:

-This folder provide evrything that is necessary to start using a panda robot. <br />
+This folder provides everything that is necessary to start using a panda robot. <br />
-All the controllers can be founded in the franka_controlelrs package.
+All the controllers can be founded in the franka_controllers package.
 After you launched or activated from the control_manager the desired controller, you just need to publish the new desired target in the proper topics.

 Description of the packages contained: